Godsmack: IV and Ten Years of Godsmack (2006–2008)

 Throughout 2006, The band was in the studio recording and writing material for a new album.
 On April 25, 2006, Godsmack released its fourth studio album simply titled IV, followed by a tour that would continue until January 2008, titled "The IV tour".
 The album was produced by Erna and engineered by the well known producer and engineer Andy Johns, known for engineering Led Zeppelin's Led Zeppelin IV.
 The first single from the album, "Speak" was released on February 14, 2006.
 The album debuted at number one on the Billboard 200, selling 211,000 copies in its first week.

 IV has since been certified gold.
 The band had written over forty songs for the album, but the final track listing had eleven tracks, Larkin commented, "it's Sully's band and his vision.[...]When it comes time to pick the songs it's all Sully".
 The album's minimalist name "IV" derives not only from its being the band's fourth studio album, but also from a running piece of backstage humor, as related by Larkin and Erna in an interview.

 To celebrate ten years as a band, Godsmack released a greatest hits album entitled Good Times, Bad Times...
 Ten Years of Godsmack on December 4, 2007.
 The album debuted at number thirty-five on the Billboard 200, selling 40,000 copies in the first week of release.
 It includes a cover of the Led Zeppelin song "Good Times Bad Times", as well as a DVD of Godsmack's acoustic performance in Las Vegas at House of Blues.
 The album was originally intended to be a boxed set, but the band scrapped the plans so they could release a best of album.
-Godsmack will follow the release of the album with an acoustic tour.
+Godsmack would follow the release of the album with an acoustic tour.
 Despite rumors of the band going on hiatus as a result of releasing a greatest hits album, Erna was quoted as saying, "we're not going away, we are just gonna take a break and enjoy our 10th year anniversary and kind of recharge our batteries.
 And then Godsmack will be back, and we will come back bigger and badder than ever."